c1au6i0/condathis/README.md

-The package `{condathis}` relies on [**`micromamba`**](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to bring **reproducibility and isolation**.
-Micromamba is a lightweight, fast, and efficient package manager that “does not need a base environment and does not come with a default version of Python”.
+The package `{condathis}` relies on [**`micromamba`**](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) to bring **reproducibility and isolation**. `micromamba` is a lightweight, fast, and efficient package manager that “does not need a base environment and does not come with a default version of Python”.

 The integration of `micromamba` into `R`is handled using the `processx` and `withr` packages.
-The package `processx` runs external processes and manages their input and output, ensuring that commands to `micromamba` are executed correctly from within R. The package `withr` temporarily modifies environment variables and settings, allowing Micromamba to run smoothly without permanently altering your R environment.
+The package `processx` runs external processes and manages their input and output, ensuring that commands to `micromamba` are executed correctly from within R. The package `withr` temporarily modifies environment variables and settings, allowing `micromamba` to run smoothly without permanently altering your R environment.